 Inheritance tax.
 A few states impose a separate tax, called an inheritance tax, on a deceased person's property.
 The rate depends on who inherits the property; usually, property that passes to spouses and other close relatives is not taxed or is taxed at a very low rate.

-If your state imposes estate or inheritance taxes, there probably isn't much you can do.
-However, if you live in two states -- winter here, summer there -- your inheritors may save money if you can make your legal residence in a state that doesn't impose these taxes.
+If your state imposes estate or inheritance taxes, there probably isn't much you can do, short of moving.
+However, if you live in two states—winter here, summer there—your inheritors might save money if you can make your legal residence in a state that doesn't impose these taxes.

-For a comprehensive guide to estate planning, get Plan Your Estate, by Denis Clifford (Nolo).
+For a comprehensive guide to estate planning, read Plan Your Estate, by Denis Clifford (Nolo).